ValkyFischer/ValkyrieUtils/README.md

 ### Valkyrie Options

 The Options module (`Options.py`) helps manage command-line options by allowing easy definition of options with specified data types, help messages, and default values.
+The parsed options can be accessed through a dictionary-like interface.
 > - Refer to the [Valkyrie Options documentation](./readme/options.md) for more information.

 ### Valkyrie Compressor
-The Compressor module (`Compressor.py`) provides a utility to compress and decompress data using various compression modes such as gzip, bzip2, lzma, lz4, zstd, and none (no compression).
+The Compressor module (`Compressor.py`) provides a utility to compress and decompress data using various compression modes, ranging from fast compression with low file size reduction to slow compression with high file size reduction.
 > - Refer to the [Valkyrie Compressor documentation](./readme/compressor.md) for more information.

 ### Valkyrie Crypto
-The Crypto module (`Crypto.py`) provides functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC with an Argon2 generated encryption key.
+The Crypto module (`Crypto.py`) provides functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC with an Argon2 generated encryption key, which is derived from a user-provided key and initialization vector.
 > - Refer to the [Valkyrie Crypto documentation](./readme/crypto.md) for more information.

 ### Valkyrie Manifest